-Flexibility Topic Flexibility Description Expiration Date 6/30/21 9/30/21 Other Provided affected participants with blanket Leaves of Absence (LOA) Expired Flexibility: Blanket leaves of absence (LOA) were available for: Each participant affected by COVID-19 to be placed on LOA.
+Flexibility Topic Flexibility Description Expiration Date 6/30/21 9/30/21 Other Provided affected participants with blanket Leaves of Absence (LOA) Expired Flexibility: Blanket LOA were available for: Each participant affected by COVID-19 to be placed on LOA.
 Programs that temporarily closed due to COVID-19 to impose a blanket LOA for all enrolled participants.
-Resume Leave of Absence procedures stipulated in California Code of Regulations (CCR) Title 9, Division 4, Chapter 3, §9876.5. x Suspension of DHCS on-site inspections Expired Flexibility: During the pandemic, on-site inspections were suspended, and virtual sessions were implemented.
+Resume LOA procedures stipulated in California Code of Regulations (CCR) Title 9, Division 4, Chapter 3, §9876.5. x Suspension of DHCS on-site inspections Expired Flexibility : During the pandemic, on-site inspections were suspended, and virtual sessions were implemented.
 These inspections documented virtually that the facility was clean, safe and free of alcohol or illicit drug use, and required files sent via secure email.
-On-site inspections will resume x Alternate DUI program funding mechanisms Expired Flexibility : During the pandemic DUI providers were permitted to receive funding from other sources.
-Per regulation, DUI providers must be self-supported from participant fees X
+On-site inspections will resume. x